deepakricky/pythongss/README.md

 import numpy as np

 **Vectorization** is the process of applying operations to entire NumPy arrays at once without using explicit Python loops, resulting in faster and more efficient computations.

+array and lists diff: an array stores a fixed-size collection of identical data types in sequential memory, while a list is a flexible, dynamic structure capable of holding varied data types

 import numpy as np